-Parkopolis, the life-sized board game, was designed to promote conversation and STEM learning.
-We asked whether this exhibit also prompted questioning.
+ABSTRACT- Parkopolis, the life-sized board game, was designed to promote conversation and science, technology, engineering, and mathematics (STEM) learning.
+We investigated whether this exhibit also prompted questioning.
 Caregivers' and children's STEM-related question-asking was compared between Parkopolis (i.e., experimental group) and a STEM-themed control exhibit.
 Groups (N = 197) of children and caregivers visiting two exhibits in a museum were observed.
 Observations revealed that caregivers and children asked more mathematical questions in Parkopolis than in the control.
 Caregivers also asked more spatial questions in Parkopolis.
-Additionally, when all STEM-related question topics (i.e., mathematical, spatial, and scientific thinking) were combined, children asked more STEM-related questions in Parkopolis than in the control.
-Lastly, children responded to a higher proportion of caregivers' questions in Parkopolis than in the control.
+In addition, when all STEM-related question topics (i.e., mathematical, spatial, and scientific thinking) were combined, children asked more STEM-related questions in Parkopolis than in the control.
+Finally, children responded to a higher proportion of caregivers' questions in Parkopolis than in the control.
 Factors that promoted this question-asking in Parkopolis, such as signage and the interactive nature of the exhibit, can inform the design of other informal learning spaces to promote question-asking.